hazeycode/brucelib/modules/platform/README.md

         /// according to performance metrics and/or display changes.
         .requested_framerate = null,

-        /// Optionally specify a target input polling rate (Hz), the default is 1000 Hz, which is a
+        /// Optionally specify a target input polling rate (Hz), the default is 200 Hz.
-        /// 1 ms input frame, and the max poll rate of USB 1 .target_input_poll_rate = 1000,
+        /// For reference 1000 Hz is the max poll rate of USB 1 .target_input_poll_rate = 200,

         /// Called on the main thread before the platform event loop begins .init_fn = init,